official-inquiries/official-inquiries.com/uk-parliament-iraq-inquiry/text/index.md

 more difficult to secure support for Government policy, including military action, where the evidence depends on inferential judgements drawn from intelligence.

-116

-The Report of the Iraq Inquiry•  There are lessons which should be implemented in using information from
+•  There are lessons which should be implemented in using information from

 JIC Assessments to underpin policy decisions.